juno-fx/.github/profile/README.md

 ## Who we are

-JunoFX is a company dedicated to building a fully portable VFX studio.
+Juno Labs is a company dedicated to building a fully portable VFX studio.
 Deployments include targeting local, cloud and hybrid solutions